-Cervical screening is offered every 3 or 5 years depending on age to woman aged 25 to 64.
+Cervical screening is routinely offered to anyone with a cervix in Scotland between the ages of 25 and 64 every 5 years.
 If you're on non-routine screening (where screening results have shown changes that need further investigation or follow up) you'll be invited for cervical screening up to 70 years of age.

 More about cervical screening

 Diabetic eye screening (DES)

-Diabetic retinopathy screening (DRS) is offered every year to people aged over 12 with diabetes over the age of 12.
+Diabetic eye screening (DES) is offered every year to people with diabetes over the age of 12.